nyu-acsys/template-proofs/README.txt

   - auth_ext.v:
         Assorted auxiliary lemmas for authoritative RAs used by the template proofs
   - inset_flows.v:
-        Instantiation of flows used by give-up template
+        Instantiation of flows used by give-up and lock-coupling templates
   - linkset_flows.v:
         Instantiation of flows used by link template
   - keyset_ra.v: